simonesilvestroni/m2m-website/_posts/2022-01-24-website-redesign.md

 ### Decentralized conversations

 The website is now part of [Indieweb](https://indieweb.org/), therefore it's capable of sending and receiving [webmentions](https://alistapart.com/article/webmentions-enabling-better-communication-on-the-internet/), a web standard for replying, liking and reposting other people's posts on their websites.
-Since the decision to **renounce to an external comment system**, I've also added two more ways to reply: _Comment Parade_ allows webmentions from people whose sites aren't part of Indieweb; moreover, it's possible to reply via email.
-All the info are in the **comments** block near the bottom [👇](#comments).
+All the info are in the [**reactions** block near the bottom](#comments)&nbsp;👇.

 ### Small web